ethereum/portal-network-specs/portal-wire-protocol.md

 ### Lookup

-We use the lookup algorithm described in section 2.3 of the Kademlia paper.
+The term lookup refers to the lookup algorithm described in section 2.3 of the Kademlia paper.

-A "node lookup" is the execution of the algorithm to find the `k` closest nodes to some `node-id`.
-A "content lookup" is the execution of the algorithm to find the data for `content-id` or the `k` closest nodes to `content-id`.
+A node lookup is the execution of the algorithm to find the `k` closest nodes to some `node-id`.

-A `FindNode` request corresponds to a node lookup, and a `FindContent` request corresponds to a content lookup.
+A content lookup is the execution of the algorithm to find the content with `content-id` or the `k` closest nodes to `content-id`.

-The lookup algorithm is also used to identify nodes that should receive `Offer` messages to store some data.
+A `FindNode` request is used for a node lookup, and a `FindContent` request for a content lookup.

 ### Joining the Network

 We follow the join procedure described in the Kademlia paper.

 In order to join the network, a node `u` must know some node `v` who is already participating in the network.
-Node `u` inserts `v` into the appropriate k-bucket and then sends a `FindNode` request to `v` for its own node ID.
+Node `u` inserts `v` into the appropriate k-bucket and then sends a `FindNode` request to `v` in order to discover more nodes in the network.
 Then, node `u` refreshes all k-buckets with distances further than its closest neighbor.
-To refresh a bucket, a node selects a random node ID in the bucket's range and performs a `FindNode` for that ID.
+To refresh a bucket, a node selects a random node ID in the bucket's range and performs a `FindNode` request with a distance that maps to that ID.

 ### Finding Nodes